IkarosKappler/plotboilerplate/README.md

  * Adapt the bounds in the RectSelector (use min:Vertex and max:Vertex).
  * The Triangle class still uses a custom bounds object.
 Use the new interface 'Bounds'; needs some refactoring.
  * Circle lineWidth params also affects circular handles.
+ * Jekyll does not compile when there is no _tracker.js file present.

 ### Todos for future Version 2